 8 Best Banks in Georgia

 You can start banking with Chase by choosing its no-frills checking account known as Chase Secure Checking.
-If you find you need more services than basic banking, Premier Plus checking adds interest on your balance, free checks and rebates on four out-of-network ATM withdrawals per month.
+If you find you need more services than basic banking, Chase Premier Plus Checking adds interest on your balance, free checks and rebates on four out-of-network ATM withdrawals per month.

 - Mobile deposits made before 11 p.m.
-Eastern are usually available the next business day
+Eastern time are usually available the next business day

 - Relationship rates for mortgage holders

 - Overdraft protection can save you from NSF and returned check fees*

 - Chase overdraft fees are $34 each; up to $102 per day

 - Lower-than-average annual percentage yield of 0.01% on standard savings account

 What to look for: For most accounts, monthly maintenance fees can be waived by maintaining a minimum balance, receiving direct deposits or linking a checking and savings account.
 READ OUR FULL REVIEW